ACCOUNTING AND FINANCE STARTING SALARIES TO INCREASE 3.1 PERCENT IN 2006

 Rise In Compensation Levels Correlates With Demand For Accounting Talent

-MENLO PARK, CA -- Heightened competition for accounting and finance professionals will lead to increases in base compensation next year, according to the just-released 2006 Salary Guide from Robert Half International Inc. Starting salaries in accounting and finance are projected to rise an average of 3.1 percent in 2006.
+MENLO PARK, CA -- Heightened competition for accounting and finance professionals will lead to increases in base compensation next year, according to the just-released 2006 Salary Guide from Robert Half.
+Starting salaries in accounting and finance are projected to rise an average of 3.1 percent in 2006.
 Research shows that starting salaries for personnel involved with corporate governance initiatives -- such as internal auditors, information technology (IT) auditors and public accountants -- are expected to see the strongest growth.

-Robert Half International Inc. is the world’s first and largest specialized consulting and staffing services firm.
+Robert Half is the world’s first and largest specialized consulting and staffing services firm.
 The company’s financial staffing divisions include Robert Half® Finance & Accounting, Accountemps® and Robert Half® Management Resources, for full-time, temporary and senior-level project professionals, respectively.
 The 2006 Salary Guide is based on an analysis of the thousands of job placements managed by the company's U.S. offices.
-“Organizations are actively recruiting accounting and finance staff to support business expansion initiatives and corporate governance efforts,” said Max Messmer, chairman and CEO of Robert Half International.
+“Organizations are actively recruiting accounting and finance staff to support business expansion initiatives and corporate governance efforts,” said Max Messmer, chairman and CEO of Robert Half.
 “To attract and retain skilled financial professionals, firms are reassessing their hiring practices and enhancing compensation packages for current staff.”

 Auditing Remains Strong in Corporate Accounting